kgrajski/ercot_dart/README.md

 Summary:
 - Select independent variables that conform with ERCOT operations
-  - Do no "leak" the future into the modeling
+  - Do not "leak" the future into the modeling
   - To use lagged DART values, we must use actual last known (and not merely 24-hours prior)
-- Define five categories of independent variables
+- Define categories of independent variables
   - DART lagged prices
   - DART historical rolling prices
   - Load forecast (from 6AM daily report np3-565-cd)